QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Disclaimers
 !!! info
-    - Deploying Bloqade on AWS EC2 instances will incur a cost on the user that will depend on the AWS resources utilized.
+    - Deploying Bloqade on Amazon EC2 instances will incur a cost on the user that will depend on the AWS resources utilized.
     - Support on deploying Bloqade on AWS can be obtained via AWS Support.
 This is a one-on-one support channel that is staffed 24x7x365 with experienced support engineers.
 To learn more, follow [this link](https://aws.amazon.com/premiumsupport/).

 ### Step 0: Set Your AWS Region

-For general guidelines on launching EC2 instances, check out the [AWS EC2 tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
+For general guidelines on launching EC2 instances, check out the [Amazon EC2 tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
 Bloqade can technically be run from any location but its images are hosted on servers in AWS' North Virginia (N. Virginia) region.
 To get started as easily as possible, set your AWS region location to N. Virginia (us-east-1).

 ![Step 0](assets/Bloqade_EC2/Step0.png)